SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Cofounder for ColivingLiguria Wanted.md

 > [!Abstract]
 >Coliving Liguria is seeking a co-founder to join its on-site team in Liguria, Italy.
 This is a unique opportunity for an entrepreneurial individual to shape a growing coliving business, supported by secured EU funding.
 We offer a highly flexible partnership, including full coverage of living expenses and a negotiable compensation package that can include a salary, profit-sharing, or equity in the properties.
 The role is designed to be synergistic with your own projects, remote work, or startup ideas, with the infrastructure to support them.

 This document outlines the opportunity for a dedicated co-founder to join the [[ColivingLiguria]] project.
-We are looking for a true partner to help build, manage, and scale the entire business, leveraging our recent funding from the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] to bring our vision to life.
+We are looking for a true partner to help build, manage, and scale the entire business, leveraging our recent funding from the [[FESR Azione 1.3.3.
+EU Grant]] to bring our vision to life.

 ### The Role & Vision: A Hands-On Entrepreneur